-Midwives at Hull and East Yorkshire Hospitals NHS Trust answer your questions as part of our on-going work to support women at every stage of their pregnancy, through the birth and beyond after your baby’s arrival.
+Midwives at Hull University Teaching Hospitals NHS Trust answer your questions as part of our on-going work to support women at every stage of their pregnancy, through the birth and beyond after your baby’s arrival.

 What’s happening to my baby?

 By 13 weeks, your baby weighs around 25g

 Just two weeks later, at Week 15, they can hear muted sounds from the outside world as well as the sound of your voice and heart.

 Their eyes also become sensitive to light, even though their eyes are shut, and they can register a bright light outside your stomach.

 At 20 weeks pregnant, you’re halfway through your pregnancy.
 You might feel your baby move for the first time when you’re around 17 or 18 weeks pregnant.
 Most first-time mums notice the first movements when they’re between 18 and 20 weeks pregnant.